oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-2-analyze-vision.md

 1. Create a new policy with the following statements:

-  If you want to allow all the users in your tenancy to use vision service, create a new policy with the below statement:
+  If you want to allow all the users in your tenancy to use vision service, create a new policy with the below statement: <br/>
     ```
-    <copy>allow any-user to use ai-service-vision-family in tenancy</copy>
+    allow any-user to use ai-service-vision-family in tenancy
     ```
     ![](./images/policy3.png " ")

-  If you want to limit access to a user group, create a new policy with the below statement:
+  If you want to limit access to a user group, create a new policy with the below statement: <br/>
     ```
-    <copy>allow group <group-name> to use ai-service-vision-family in tenancy</copy>
+    allow group <group-name> to use ai-service-vision-family in tenancy
     ```
     ![](./images/policy4.png " ")